brewjob/justin-brewer.github.io/README.txt

 -Change tabs by saying  a tab name.

 -Filter by saying a filter name.
-If two fields share a filter name, whichever is stored in a lower index in the field array will be chosen unless the user also specifies the field name.
+If two fields share a filter name, you will be asked, by voice which field you would like to apply the filter to.

-e.g. Texas is a State and County name on the 'Obesity' tab and County comes first in the array of fields for this tab, so saying 'Texas' without specifying State will show Counties named 'Texas'.
-Saying 'State Texas' or 'Texas State' will filter by state.

 Tableau filtering is done in one of four ways: